ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Using Lightweight Polygon Maps: Effective and reliable pose tracking

 \subsection{Online pose tracking}

-Once the polygon map ${\cal M}_p$ of the environment has been obtained, it can serve as prior information for effective and reliable pose tracking.
+Once the prior map of the environment has been obtained, it can be utilized as prior information to facilitate effective and reliable pose tracking.
 Specifically, the newly proposed pose tracking approach encompasses the following detailed processes: feature extraction, point-polygon matching, and real-time pose tracking.